 A coefficient measures a certain property or characteristic of a data set, phenomenon, or process, given specified conditions.
 You’ll come across many different coefficient definitions, each of which is specific to a test or procedure:

-Correlation coefficients tell us whether two sets of data are connected.
+These tell us whether two sets of data are connected:

 - The Pearson’s correlation coefficient(r) tells us the degree of correlation between two variables.
 It is probably the most widely used correlation coefficient.